Isola di San Clemente: Gateway to Venice

 Between the 15th and 16th centuries, San Clemente became known as the “gateway to Venice”.
 It became standard practice to take the Bucentaur (Bucintoro), the Doge's ceremonial barge, to the island to meet distinguished visitors.
 On the return journey to the Grand Canal, the guests were entertained by a variety of spectacles and performances.

 Writing of Venice in 1493, Marino Sanudo described the Bucentaur as “a marvel, in which the Prince and Senate go to any great lord visiting the city; they go to San Clemente or elsewhere, depending on the direction from which the visitor is coming”.

 Hotel

-The buildings on the private island were renovated in 2003 and converted into a luxury hotel.
-In September 2013, it was announced that a subsidiary of the Permak construction group of Turkey had bought the property.
-Permak launched further renovations between 2013 and 2014, while retaining the historic character.
-The property is currently managed by Kempinski Group, which reopened the hotel as San Clemente Palace Kempinski in March 2016.
-The hotel has 190 rooms and suites, three restaurants and three bars, an outdoor swimming pool and a tennis court as well as a golf pitching course.
+The church was restored in 2003 as part of a wider project that adapted the adjacent buildings for hotel use.
+The complex now forms part of San Clemente Palace Venice on San Clemente Island, in the Venetian Lagoon, with a scheduled boat connection between San Clemente Island and Piazza San Marco of approximately 15 minutes.
+In 2013, the Turkish conglomerate Permak Group acquired the property and announced a further renovation programme for the complex, and as of 2024 the property operates as San Clemente Palace Venice.